ProfNo15/custompcrgb/README.md

-If you have any questions or if something is going wrong, place a message in the tab "Issues" and i will respond as fast as possible.
+If you have any questions or if something is going wrong, place a message in the tab "Issues" and i will respond ASAP.

 LukasH